Apache Spark operations supported by Hive Warehouse Connector in Azure HDInsight

 Structured streaming writes are not supported in ESP enabled Spark 4.0 clusters.

-Follow the steps below to ingest data from a Spark stream on localhost port 9999 into a Hive table via.
+Follow the steps to ingest data from a Spark stream on localhost port 9999 into a Hive table via.
 Hive Warehouse Connector.

 1. From your open Spark shell, begin a spark stream with the following command: